dergigi/dergigi.github.io/bitcoin/lessons/ch0-02-introduction.md

 The things I've learned are, obviously, about Bitcoin - or at least related to it.
-However, while some of the inner workings of Bitcoin are explained, the following lessons are not an explanation of how Bitcoin works or what it is.
-They might help to explore some of the things Bitcoin touches: philosophical questions, economic realities, and technological innovations.
+However, while some of the inner workings of Bitcoin are explained, the following lessons are not an explanation of how Bitcoin works or what it is, they might, however, help to explore some of the things Bitcoin touches: philosophical questions, economic realities, and technological innovations.

 The 21 lessons are structured in bundles of seven, resulting in three chapters.
-Each chapter is looking at Bitcoin through a different lens, extracting what lessons can be learned by looking at this strange network from a different angle.
+Each chapter looks at Bitcoin through a different lens, extracting what lessons can be learned by inspecting this strange network from a different angle.

 [Chapter 1][chapter1] explores the philosophical teachings of Bitcoin.
 The